Bachmann Industries: Spectrum

-In 1988 Bachmann introduced the "Spectrum" line of higher quality equipment, including updated motors, more realistic paint schemes, and better detail.
+In 1988, Bachmann introduced the "Spectrum" line of higher quality equipment, including updated motors, more realistic paint schemes, and better detail.
 Spectrum was considered a totally different company from the regular Bachmann company.
 The initial offering was a GE 44 Ton Diesel.
-Later on, the Spectrum line expanded to include a Pennsylvania Railroad K-4 Pacific, an EMD GP30, and a General Electric Dash 8-40C.
+Later on, the Spectrum line expanded to include a Pennsylvania Railroad K-4 Class Pacific, an EMD GP30, and a General Electric Dash 8-40CW.
 In 1998, Bachmann introduced their Spectrum HO scale 2-8-0 Consolidation, which was selected "Model of the Year" by the readers of Model Railroader magazine.
-By 2000 Spectrum was no longer considered a separate product and became one of the Bachmann product lines, as Spectrum was finally included in Bachmann's regular catalogues.
+By 2000, Spectrum was no longer considered a separate product and became one of the Bachmann product lines, as Spectrum was finally included in Bachmann's regular catalogues.